By now, you probably already understand what FireHydrant can do for you. For a refresher, check out What is FireHydrant?

 A good incident response process involves a team.
 Bring any key players into FireHydrant to help manage incidents.
 Remember, anyone can declare an incident from Slack--without being a FireHydrant user--but to have access to all other actions in Slack, you must be a FireHydrant user.
 Invite on-call engineers, SREs, DevOps teams, and anyone else close to the incident management process.
 Learn more about building teams.

 Now that Slack is integrated, you're off to a great start!
-Next, we recommend setting up the Zoom integration so that your Runbooks can automatically spin up a conference bridge for you and your team during incidents.
-You might also want to integrate Jira or Clubhouse so your Runbooks can automatically create tickets for incidents and follow-up tasks during Retrospectives.
-Learn more about integrations.
+Next, we recommend setting up the Zoom or Google Meet integration so that your Runbooks can automatically spin up a video conference bridge for you and your team during incidents.

 5. Add your Infrastructure properties to FireHydrant